saybur/scuznet/lib/pff/README.md

 data, and maximizes use of the multi-sector read and write commands that are critical for maintaining decent performance with modern memory cards.

-The two functions added are:
+The two functions added that support this are:

 ```
 FRESULT pf_mread (UINT (*func)(BYTE*,UINT), UINT str, UINT* sr);